-Trainings and workshops were previously conducted and attended by the iPeople ("IPO") Senior Management, on identifying material topics, while reviewing the role of sustainability within the company.
-It is a process where sustainability issues were communicated with the top executives in the company and widened perspectives to determine performance, driven not just by financial metrics, but also non-financial aspects.
-The materiality principle IPO employed are as follows:
+Trainings and workshops were previously conducted and attended by the iPeople ("IPO") Senior Management and key personnel specifically on identifying material topics.
+Reviews were conducted on the role of sustainability within the company where sustainability issues were communicated with the top executives in the company, and perspectives widened to determine performance, driven not just by financial metrics, but also non-financial aspects.
+The materiality principles IPO employed are as follows:

 - 1. Understanding the Sustainability Context: This step encouraged the Company to think outside financial aspects and allow a framework driven by sustainability to guide the discussions on how their core business can contribute to society. - 2.
 Identifying material topics: An initial list of material topics was identified by the IPO Senior Management and further validated through group discussions with sustainability point persons per school, including middle management, school heads, stakeholder touch points (to grasp stakeholder perspectives), and data handlers and verifiers whose functions are highly related to the theme of each group.
 In finalizing the material topics, the Company used the guide questions in the memorandum: - (a) Is it a key capital/risk/opportunity? - (b) Does our key business activities impact it? - (c) Does our supply chain contribute significant impacts? - (d) Does our product/service contribute significant impacts to the topic? - (e) Is there a trend that will make the topic material in the future? - 3.
 Defining Performance and Management Approach: Once the list of material topics were identified, the Company gathered metrics to measure business performance under the guidance of the GRI reporting standards, a globally recognized sustainability reporting tool.
 To further enhance this, management approaches were created to better improve and monitor performance against the set metrics.
+Regular reviews are also conducted to determine the relevance of each material topic and metric related to such topics.

 The UN Sustainable Development Goals (SDGs) were also used as guidelines for identifying the Company's societal, environmental, and economic impact and value.
+Schools also monitor the applicable UN SDGs relevant to their school operations and activities.